 As soon as you get off the tram, you check in and enter the resort according to your wristband.
 Inside the complex, there’s a bar where you’re served a welcome cocktail (also available without alcohol).
 This is also the bar you’ll go to if you bought the open bar package.

-There were also bathrooms and changing areas in this area that were very clean and constantly being mopped and wiped down.
-Actually, all the bathrooms on the property were equally clean.
+There were also bathrooms and changing areas that were very clean and constantly being mopped and wiped down.

-Everything here is first-come first-serve, so if you’d like to get your pick of the sun loungers, it’s best to hop on one of the first trams.
+Everything here is on a first-come, first-served basis, so if you’d like to get your pick of the sun loungers, it’s best to hop on one of the first trams.
 Our first tram was at 8:30 a.m.

 There are cabanas located throughout the property for rent.
 If you want to purchase one for your visit, you can contact a staff member at the resort.
 The cabanas are based on availability.